talisma-cassoma/ourmoney.desktop/README.md

 1. **Clone and Create a Virtual Environment**

-   Clone the projectse and use the following command to create a virtual environment:
+   Clone the project and use the following command to create a virtual environment:
    ```bash
    python3 -m venv env
    ```